rtmark

 Social Trading

-A number of investing apps, like those of eToro and AvaTrade, offer some form of social trading.
+A number of investing apps, like those of AvaTrade, offer some form of social trading.
 These two apps allow you to follow successful traders’ public profiles on the apps and to see how their portfolios are distributed at any time.
 More than that, you can instantly designate a set amount of money from your account to copy that traders’ positions to reach your investment goals.

 This is extremely helpful because it allows you to follow a strategy that’s already working.
 Better yet, you can hedge your bets by copying multiple traders and trying out several different strategies at once.
 For beginner traders and investors who don’t have a lot of time to spend on developing custom strategies, this style of social trading is a major plus.